notthecoolguyyouknow/WallpaperChanger/README.md

 - ## Educational Use Only

 This script is designed for educational institutions where students frequently change their wallpaper.
-By modifying the variables in the [`set.ps1`](https://github.com/notthecoolguyyouknow/WallpaperChanger/blob/main/set.ps1) script (and you can edit all of [this](https://github.com/notthecoolguyyouknow/WallpaperChanger/blob/main/set.ps1#L6-L8) and [this](https://github.com/notthecoolguyyouknow/WallpaperChanger/blob/main/set.ps1#L33-L35)), you can ensure that the wallpaper is reset to a consistent image upon startup.
+By using the [`start.bat`](https://github.com/notthecoolguyyouknow/WallpaperChanger/blob/main/start.bat) script, you can ensure that the wallpaper is reset to a consistent image upon startup and change.

 - ## Overview

   **[`start.bat`](https://github.com/notthecoolguyyouknow/WallpaperChanger/blob/main/start.bat)**: This file serves as the "installer."
 It downloads the `.ps1` script to Temp on the system to prevent students from deleting it.
+Also makes a directory for the configuration.
+Which is used on the `.ps1` script.

   The shorter link for the [`start.bat`](https://github.com/notthecoolguyyouknow/WallpaperChanger/blob/main/start.bat) is `http://wallpaper301.gedagediga.lol` (Thanks [`iakzs`](https://github.com/iakzs) for the domain)
 - ## Important Notice